simospeciale-del/simo-s_portfolio/README.md

 ![alt text](dashboard_EcommerceSales_image.jpg)

 # **Project 3: Social Media Ad dashboard**

-**Project Objective**
+**PROJECT OBJECTIVE**

-This dashboard aim is to analyze online Social media ads data.
+This dashboard aims is to analyze online Social media ads data.
 Using **Power BI tool** to injest, clean and analyze data.
 Showing KPI's on various aspects, such as: